aJustinOng/aJustinOng.github.io/index.md

 ## **Other things about me**

 In my free time, I like do digital art and animations.
+Creative projects have always been my interest.

 I had a lot of fun designing the logo/mascot of my team's capstone project in my Senior year, where I even created a .gif animation consisting of 16 hand-drawn frames.

 <!-- ![KAMI logo](/assets/img/KAMIIcon.png) -->